 8 Signs You’re Overtraining

-Check out my client Miles’s transformation where he put on a whole bunch of muscle
+Check out my client Khalid’s transformation where he gained a whole bunch of muscle.

 Some people don’t believe that overtraining is real.
 But the scientific research tells a completely different story.

 Overtraining is real and its bad.
 I know this first hand because I’ve run into overtraining a couple times myself.

 Some of the times it was more obvious because I was training 2 to 3 hours each day which lead to a torn bicep, and other times it wasn’t so obvious.

 The fact of the matter is you absolutely need to push yourself to see results from your workouts because undertraining is very real as well and maybe even more common than overtraining.